Fire and wire at Tyntesfield

 Instead of closing the house during the work, we wanted to keep it open so that you can see the ways we look after historic houses like Tyntesfield and catch a glimpse of the conservation work involved in a major project.

-From January through to November, the house at Tyntesfield will look slightly different as rooms are opened and closed to make way and many of the 60,000 items in Tyntesfield's collection are moved to make way for the work.
+From January through to November, the house at Tyntesfield will look slightly different as rooms are opened and closed and many of the 60,000 items in Tyntesfield's collection are moved to make way for the work.

 Why are we doing it?